 Association of American Colleges and Universities

 University of Virginia

 Assistant Professor, Department of Educational Foundations, Leadership, and Technology

-Outcomes Assessment Specialist, Department of Career Connect
+Outcomes Assessment Specialist, Office of the Provost, Department of Career Connect

 University of North Texas